DamienSmith428/SideStack_Developers_Tool/readme.md

 ### Issue Assignee

 Enter your GitHub username here as well.
-This sets who gets assigned to bug reports opened on your app's repo — in most cases this will be the same as your username.
+This sets who gets assigned to bug reports opened on your app's repo.

 ### SideStack Web Repo Name